 Contact me here to discuss any upcoming vacancies and/or pricing of your apartments.

-- In comparison, Brooklyn studio apartments (in the 14 neighborhoods studied) rented for $2,362 per month on average.
-For Brooklyn one-bedrooms, the average rent was $2,783, while rents for two- and three-bedrooms clocked in at $3,656 and $5,041, respectively.
+- Brooklyn studio apartments (in the 14 neighborhoods studied) rented for $2,341 per month on average.
+For Brooklyn one-bedrooms, the average rent was $2,835 – while rents for two- and three-bedrooms clocked in at $3,608 and $5,039 respectively.

-- When examining concessions, 27% of rental transactions brokered by Citi Habitats offered a free month’s rent and/or payment of the broker fee to entice new tenants in November – up slightly from 26% in October.
-Looking year-over-year however, their prevalence increased substantially.
-In November 2015, 13% of leases offered a move-in incentive.
+- When examining concessions, 34% of rental transactions brokered by Citi Habitats offered a free month’s rent and/or payment of the broker fee to entice new tenants in November – up from 29% in October.
+We have not seen incentives this prevalent since March (when they were found on 35% of new leases).

 Tagged: Central Park West Apartment, manhattan apartment, manhattan co-op, Manhattan condo, manhattan coop, Manhattan Real estate, manhattan real estate agent, manhattan real estate broker, New York city apartment, New York City Real estate, new york city real estate agent, upper west side apartment